StatStud/track-my-week/archetypes/default.md

 ## From Jordan Peterson: Sit on your bed one day, and as yourself, "what remarkably stupid things am I doing on a regular basis to absolutely screw up my life?"

-## What small. cheap, dopamine am I settling for? what's teh better alternative that I *could* be developing instead?
+## What small. cheap, dopamine am I settling for? what's the better alternative that I *could* be developing instead?

 ## Did you know you can teleport?
 Change your mindset and watch your environment change, what identities are you still clinging to that's time to let go of?